MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

    4. **Language**.
 You can display your installed language packs in this field. **Language** also helps to categorize your templates.
    5. **Create**.
 Once an email is formatted, you can create it into a template.

-If you select create, one of the following pages appear:
+When you select **Create**, one of the following pages appear:
-- The enhanced email template editor page, if your admin has enabled the enhanced email template editor option in Power Apps.
+- The enhanced email template editor page, if your admin has enabled the [enhanced email template editor option](cs_email_template_builder.md) in Power Apps.
 - The default email template editor page, if your admin hasn't enabled the enhanced email template editor option in Power Apps.

 ### Enhanced email template editor overview